 Understanding IVDD in Dogs

-Intervertebral Disc Disease occurs when the cushioning discs between the vertebrae of the spine either bulge or burst into the spinal canal.
-These discs normally act as shock absorbers, but when damaged, they can press on the spinal cord, causing pain, nerve damage, and in severe cases, paralysis.
+IVDD in dogs (Intervertebral Disc Disease) occurs when spinal discs bulge or burst into the spinal canal.
+These discs normally absorb shock between vertebrae.
+When damaged, they compress the spinal cord, causing pain, nerve damage, or paralysis.

-While any dog can develop IVDD, certain breeds have a significantly higher risk due to their genetic makeup:
+Certain breeds face significantly higher risk due to genetic factors:

 • French Bulldogs